Relational

 File related tests

--f file - True if file exists and is a regular file.
+-f file - True if file exists and is a regular

 -r file - True if file exists and is readable.